 Long-Term Mental Adverse Reactions

-Salvia effects on the brain can prove to be quite dangerous, and more research is required to assess what it does to the brain in the long-term.
-According to the report in the International Journal of Neuropsychology, s.divinorum induces intense dissociative reactions, blocks external sensory perception, and modulates interoception of body ownership.
-As a result, an individual may experience specific mental side effects like:
+Salvinorin’s effects on the brain can prove to be quite dangerous, and more research is required to assess what it does to the brain in the long term.
+According to the report in the International Journal of Neuropsychology, S. Divinorum induces intense dissociative reactions, blocks external sensory perception, and modulates interoception of body ownership.

 - Psychological dependence

 - Unpredictable behaviors and flare-ups

 - Unhealthy sleeping and eating habits